-The investments (which have reached FID) held by the Fund during the reference period were subject to the mechanisms and procedures described in the previous sections (i.e Responsible Investment Policy, the Fund's ESG & Climate Standards, the Fund's investment policy, assessment and monitoring of relevant Principal Adverse Impacts of investee companies) and were considered to be materially aligned with them.
-In addition, to ensure good governance practices in investee companies, CIP uses its "active owner" governance rights to secure the good governance practices of the investee companies in accordance with CIP's Responsible Investment Policy and the Fund's ESG & Climate Standards.
+The investments (which have reached FID) held by the Fund during the reference period was subject to the mechanisms and procedures described in the previous sections (i.e Responsible Investment Policy, the Fund's ESG Standards, the Fund's investment policy, assessment and monitoring of relevant PAIs of investee companies) and was considered to be materially aligned with them.
+In addition, to ensure good governance practices in investee companies, CIP uses its "active owner" governance rights to secure good governance practices of the investee companies in accordance with CIP's Responsible Investment Policy and the Fund's ESG Standards.